ablarer/Applying_Design_Patterns/My Notes.md

-This are my notes
+# This are my notes

-Composed by help of ChatGPT
+Composed and arranged by the help of ChatGPT (GPT 3.5)

----

-**Part 1: Design and Design Patterns**
+September, 5, 2023

 **Chapter 1: Introduction to Design Patterns**